JannikIrmai/composite-function-demo/readme.md

 the compute graph.
 Depicted on the right is the learning objective in dependence of the parameters.
 To change a parameter, click on the desired value in the plot.

+From the plots on the right it can be seen that the learning objective is not convex.
+In fact, it is quite difficult to find parameters that minimize the learning objective.